will-stone/browserosaurus/CONTRIBUTING.md

 strip out the stuff you don’t like, have fun with your own brand (I once suggested the name Browseratops to someone who wanted to make a Linux port… they didn’t, by the way, in case you fancied trying that too).
-Be sure to tell me how you get on; I'm always interested to know of new projects.
+Be sure to tell me how you get on; I'm always interested to hear of new projects.

 😘